Understanding your health

 Scientifically reviewed by:

-Sudden pain in the calf during sports, as if someone had thrown a rock at you or hit you with a stick.
+A sudden calf pain during sports, feeling as if someone had thrown a rock at you or hit you with a stick.
 This unpleasant sensation often signals a muscle strain.
-This injury affects athletes, runners, and people over 40 who participate in activities involving sprinting or jumping.
+This injury commonly affects athletes, runners, and individuals over 40 who participate in activities involving sprints or jumps.

-Calf injuries account for 12 to 18% of running-related injuries.1 The medial gastrocnemius, the most superficial muscle in the calf, is affected in 60 to 65% of cases.2 With the right treatment, the vast majority heal completely.
+Calf injuries account for 12 to 18% of running-related injuries.1 The medial gastrocnemius, the most superficial calf muscle, is affected in 60 to 65% of cases.2 With proper treatment, the vast majority of these injuries heal completely.

-This guide explains how to recognize a muscle strain, understand its severity, and learn the steps to heal properly.
-You will learn how physical therapy optimizes your recovery and prevents recurrence.
-To understand other causes of pain in this area, see our comprehensive guide to calf pain.
+This guide explains how to recognize a muscle strain, understand its severity, and learn the steps for proper healing.
+You will discover how physiotherapy optimizes your recovery and helps prevent recurrence.
+To understand other causes of pain in this region, consult our complete guide to calf pain.

 What is a calf strain?

-A calf strain is a partial or complete tear of the muscle fibers of the gastrocnemius or soleus muscle, caused by a violent contraction or excessive stretching.
+A calf strain is a partial or complete tear of the muscle fibers in the gastrocnemius or soleus, caused by a violent contraction or excessive stretching.

 The calf contains two main muscles that form the triceps surae.
-The gastrocnemius is the muscle visible on the surface when you stand on your toes.
+The gastrocnemius is the superficial muscle visible when you stand on your tiptoes.
 It has two heads (medial and lateral) and crosses two joints: the knee and the ankle.
-The soleus, a deep muscle located under the gastrocnemius, crosses only the ankle joint.
+The soleus, a deep muscle located beneath the gastrocnemius, only crosses the ankle joint.

-Gastrocnemius On the surface Knee + ankle (bi-articular) Propulsion, jumps, sprints
+Gastrocnemius Superficial Knee + ankle (bi-articular) Propulsion, jumps, sprints

-Solar Profound Ankle only (single joint) Stability, postural endurance
+Soleus Deep Ankle only (mono-articular) Stability, postural endurance

-The myotendinous junction, where the muscle joins the tendon, is the most vulnerable site.
-Approximately 85% of strains occur at this location.3 The medial gastrocnemius is more affected because it is larger, more superficial, and works on two joints simultaneously.
+The musculotendinous junction, where the muscle meets the tendon, is the most vulnerable site.
+Approximately 85% of strains occur here.3 The medial gastrocnemius is more commonly affected because it is larger, more superficial, and works across two joints simultaneously.

-A muscle strain has several names: muscle tear, strain (mild cases), or myofascial injury.
-The term "tennis leg" refers to a strain of the medial gastrocnemius muscle, which is common among tennis players.
+A muscle strain goes by several names, including muscle tear, elongation (for mild cases), or musculotendinous lesion.
+The term "tennis leg" specifically refers to a medial gastrocnemius strain, which is common among tennis players.

 What causes a calf strain?

-A muscle strain occurs during an explosive contraction or sudden stretching.
-Risky movements include sprints, jumps, rapid changes of direction, and explosive starts typical of sports such as tennis or soccer.
+A muscle strain occurs during an explosive contraction or a sudden stretch.
+Risky movements include sprints, jumps, rapid changes in direction, and explosive starts, which are typical in sports like tennis or soccer.

-The main mechanism is eccentric contraction: the muscle contracts while lengthening.
-This happens, for example, when you push off to sprint while your foot is still raised.
-The tension exceeds the resistance capacity of the muscle fibers.
+The main mechanism is eccentric contraction, where the muscle contracts while lengthening.
+This can happen, for example, when you push off to sprint while your foot is still lifted.
+The tension then exceeds the resistance capacity of the muscle fibers.

-Sports activities cause 78% of calf strains.4 The sports most at risk are tennis, basketball, soccer, football, and running.
-Injuries typically occur at the end of a game or training session, when fatigue sets in.
-Muscle fatigue reduces the muscle's ability to absorb energy by nearly 50%.5
+Sports activities cause 78% of calf strains.4 The sports with the highest risk include tennis, basketball, soccer, football, and running.
+Injuries often occur towards the end of a game or training session, when fatigue sets in.
+Muscle fatigue can reduce the muscle's energy absorption capacity by almost 50%.5

-Outside of sports, a strain can occur during an everyday movement: climbing stairs quickly, running to catch a bus, or making a sudden movement.
+Outside of sports, a strain can occur during a sudden everyday movement: quickly climbing stairs, running to catch a bus, or making an abrupt movement.

-Who is at risk of suffering a calf strain?
+Who is at risk of experiencing a calf strain?

-Athletes who play explosive sports (tennis, soccer, basketball) and people over the age of 40 are most at risk.
-A previous strain, insufficient warm-up, and muscle fatigue greatly increase the risk.
+Athletes who play explosive sports (tennis, soccer, basketball) and individuals over 40 are most at risk.
+A previous calf strain, insufficient warm-up, and muscle fatigue significantly increase the likelihood of injury.

 Risk factor Increased risk Explanation

-Insufficient warm-up twice A cold muscle absorbs stress less effectively.
+Insufficient warm-up 2 times A cold muscle absorbs stress less effectively

 Muscle fatigue Important Reduces energy absorption capacity by 50%

-Muscle stiffness Moderate Less amplitude available before the breaking point
+Muscle stiffness Moderate Less range of motion available before the breaking point

-Weekend athletes who resume intense activity after a long break are particularly vulnerable.
-Increasing the volume or intensity too quickly puts strain on the muscles beyond their capacity to adapt.
+Weekend warriors who resume intense activity after a long break are particularly vulnerable.
+Increasing the volume or intensity too quickly stresses the muscle beyond its capacity to adapt.

-How can you recognize the symptoms of a calf strain?
+How to recognize the symptoms of a calf strain?

-The main symptom is sudden, sharp pain in the back of the leg, often described as a whiplash or rock thrown sensation.
-Bruising may appear within 24 to 48 hours, accompanied by difficulty walking or standing on tiptoes.
+The main symptom is a sudden, sharp pain at the back of the leg, often described as a whip-like sensation or feeling like a rock was thrown.
+A bruise may appear within 24 to 48 hours, accompanied by difficulty walking or standing on tiptoes.

-Sudden, localized pain.
-The pain appears suddenly, often with a "pop" or snapping sensation reported in 60 to 70% of cases.2 Unlike a cramp that spreads throughout the entire muscle, the pain of a pulled muscle is localized to a specific point.
+Sudden and localized pain.
+The pain appears suddenly, often with a "pop" or snapping sensation reported in 60% to 70% of cases.2 Unlike a cramp that spreads throughout the muscle, calf strain pain is localized to a specific spot.
 Difficulty moving.
 Walking becomes difficult or impossible depending on the severity.
 Standing on tiptoes causes sharp pain.
 Climbing stairs and walking uphill are particularly painful.
 Swelling and bruising.
 Local swelling appears within hours of the injury.
-Bruising may appear after 24 to 72 hours and sometimes spread down toward the ankle due to gravity, which is normal.
-Sensitive to touch.
-When touching the calf, you can identify a specific, very sensitive spot, sometimes with a palpable hollow in severe cases.
+Bruising may appear after 24 to 72 hours and can sometimes move down towards the ankle due to gravity, which is normal.
+Tender to the touch.
+When you touch the calf, you'll find a very sensitive spot, sometimes with a noticeable dip in severe cases.

-If your calf pain developed gradually without any specific moment of injury, it is probably not a strain.
-Other causes such as tendinopathy or overuse are more likely.
+If your calf pain appeared gradually without a specific moment of injury, it is likely not a muscle strain.
+Other causes, such as tendinopathy or overuse, are more probable.

-What are the different degrees of severity of a muscle strain?
+What are the different grades of severity for a muscle strain?

-Muscle strains are classified into three grades according to severity.
-Grade 1 affects a few fibers and heals in 1 to 3 weeks.
-Grade 2 is a partial tear requiring 4 to 8 weeks to heal.
-Grade 3, which is rare, is a complete tear requiring 3 to 6 months to heal.
+Muscle strains are classified into three grades based on severity.
+Grade 1 involves a few torn fibers and typically heals in 1 to 3 weeks.
+Grade 2 is a partial tear requiring 4 to 8 weeks.
+Grade 3, which is rare, is a complete rupture necessitating 3 to 6 months for recovery.

 Grade Affected fibers Typical symptoms Healing time Frequency

-Grade 1 Less than 10% Mild pain, little loss of strength, walking possible 1 to 3 weeks 60 to 70%
+Grade 1 Less than 10% Mild pain, minimal strength loss, walking is possible 1 to 3 weeks 60 to 70%

 Grade 2 10 to 90% Moderate to severe pain, loss of strength, bruising, limping 4 to 8 weeks 25 to 35%